-The final oral examination (defense) is scheduled after the dissertation adviser and chief readers have approved the manuscript.
-Other members of the final oral examination committee are expected to have at least four weeks in which to read the final manuscript.
-The candidate's manuscript is submitted to all readers as a "final" copy ready for submission to the Graduate School.
 The final oral examination is devoted to the dissertation; however, it may also touch upon subjects other than the dissertation if the examination committee so chooses.
 Successful completion of the final oral examination is the last step in qualifying for the Ph.D. degree.
-The Graduate School has to be notified, preferably four weeks in advance, of the time and location of the final oral examination.
-Please contact the Program Coordinator to make sure your committee is accurate prior to the exam taking place.
-The examination is conducted by the student's official doctoral committee, including the outside member.
-The exam lasts from one-and-one-half to two hours and is open to the scholarly community.
+The examination is conducted by the student's official doctoral committee, including the outside members.
+The exam lasts from one-and-one-half to two hours.
+Although the oral defense is open to the scholarly community, it also includes a close discussion between the student and the committee.